Highland Barbarian by Ruth Langan is a solid start to her series about the Mac Alpin clan, but it is not as exciting as the rest of the sequels are.

-Harlequin Historical #41
+Imprint or Line: Harlequin Historical #41

 Ruth Langan wrote a series of Highland novels over the years, a few of which I’m already familiar with.
-I’ve read Ruth Langan’s Highland Heather and Highland Fire, the sequels to Highland Barbarian.
+I’ve read Ruth Langan’s Highland Heather and Highland Fire, the sequels of Highland Barbarian.
 I enjoyed those two very much and have fond memories of them.

 Meredith tries to escape, is thwarted, and is captured again.
 In time, she makes friends with Brice’s clan members.
-Slowly she and Brice grow close and fall in love.
+Slowly, she and Brice grow close and fall in love.

-There’s a mildly amusing part towards the end when Queen Mary switches places with Meredith because they look so similar, being slim redheads and all (as if that’s all you have to do to look exactly like someone: share the same hair color!).
+There’s a mildly amusing part towards the end when Queen Mary switches places with Meredith because they look so similar, being slim redheads and all.
+(As if that’s all you have to do to look exactly like someone: share the same hair color!).
 Mary wants some alone time with Bothwell, so Meredith will stand in her stead and judge over arguments.

-Final Analysis to Highland Barbarian
+Final Analysis of Highland Barbarian

 I found the story told here to be a by-the-numbers tale filled with same-old-same-old—a good read, but barely.
 The love between Brice and Meredith was bland, and the action didn’t thrill me.
 Highland Barbarian‘s sequels are better, with more original stories than this one.

-This wasn’t a terrible book by any means; it just didn’t excite me.
+This wasn’t a terrible book by any means.
+It just didn’t excite me.
 I’d give this barely three stars and consider it just worth enough to pass the time.

 |Rating Report Card|